john-deng/kong-openshift/README.md

 ![](/assets/kong.png)

-Kong can easily be provisioned to Kubernetes cluster using the following steps:
+Kong can easily be provisioned to Openshift cluster using the following steps:

 1. **Initial setup**